 Check with your county or local municipality for existing laws and regulations regarding minimum standards for barrier construction.
 Pool covers are not universally accepted as effective barriers.
 Generally, bolted or otherwise secured ASTM F1346-91 compliant covers are recommended to prevent additional debris from entering the pool.
-Loose covers (such as floating or solar covers) or damaged covers are not recommended as they tend to collapse, retain water, and create a drowning hazard.
+Loose covers (such as floating or solar covers) or damaged covers are not recommended as they tend to collapse and retain water and create a drowning hazard.

 2. Take measures to prevent insects from breeding in the swimming pool or spa water.
 Water that is not being actively treated with sanitizer can serve as an ideal habitat for disease-carrying mosquitos.
-Serious diseases, such as the West Nile virus, the Zika virus, dengue fever, and chikungunya, can be transmitted through infected mosquitos.
-Addition of a larvicide2 or pesticide to the water may help reduce or prevent mosquito infestation.
-When using a larvicide or pesticide, always carefully follow the label instructions or secure the services of a licensed pesticide professional.
+Serious diseases, such as West Nile virus, Zika virus, dengue fever and chikungunya can be transmitted through infected mosquitos.
+Addition of a larvicide or pesticide to the water may help reduce or prevent mosquito infestation.

-Many jurisdictions require by law that pools with no covering or insufficient covering that are not being disinfected and filtered be drained and filled with clean dirt, treated with a larvicide, or stocked with native fish species approved by the state or local municipality.
+Many jurisdictions require by law that pools with no covering or insufficient covering that are not being disinfected and filtered be drained and filled with clean dirt, treated with a larvicide or stocked with native fish species approved by the state or local municipality.
 Check with your local officials to determine specific requirements.